 Shutdown projected to cause $3B permanent hit to economy

-WASHINGTON (AP) — The federal government shutdown will cause slight permanent harm to the economy – about $3 billion – according to a report today by the Congressional Budget Office.
+The federal government shutdown will cause slight permanent harm to the economy – about $3 billion – according to a report Monday by the Congressional Budget Office.

 The report says the five-week shutdown has slowed growth in the near term but that most of the lost growth “will eventually be recovered.”

 Overall, CBO predicts that just $3 billion in lost gross domestic product will be permanently lost, a modest figure in a $20 trillion-plus economy.
-By year's end, CBO says, GDP would be just 0.02 smaller because of the shutdown, which shuttered many domestic agencies.
-Most of the 800,000 furloughed federal workers are returning to their jobs today.
+By year’s end, CBO says, GDP would be just 0.02 smaller because of the shutdown, which shuttered many domestic agencies.
+Most of the 800,000 furloughed federal workers returned to their jobs Monday.

 More broadly, the report estimates a drop in GDP growth to 2.3 percent this year as the effects of President Donald Trump’s tax cut on business investment begin to drop off.
 It also says that the U.S. budget deficit will hit $897 billion this year.